shantanufuke/Django-Facebook-Clone/README.md

 ### **Setup Instructions:**
 To run the project locally, follow these steps:

-1. **API Keys**: Configure any API keys if needed for services like Firebase or any third-party integrations.

-2. **Environment Configuration**:
-   - Set up your environment variables in a `.env` file with any necessary keys.
-   - Configure Django settings for the database, secret key, and any third-party services.

-3. **Install Dependencies**:
+**Install Dependencies**:
-   - Run `pip install -r requirements.txt` to install all necessary Python packages.
+Run pip install -r requirements.txt to install all required Python packages.

-4. **Database Migrations**:
+ **Database Migrations**:
-   - Run `python manage.py migrate` to set up the database with the required tables.
+Run python manage.py migrate to set up the database.

-5. **Start the Application**:
+**Start the Application**:
-   - Run `python manage.py runserver` to launch the app in development mode.
+Run python manage.py runserver to launch the app.
-   - Open [http://localhost:8000](http://localhost:8000) to view it in your browser.
+Open http://localhost:8000 to view it in your browser.

-6. **Run Tests**:
-   - Use `python manage.py test` to run the test suite and ensure everything is working as expected.

-7. **Build for Production**:
-   - Configure the project for production, and set up any necessary server configurations for deployment.

 ### **Screenshots:**